-Phillip Phillips & More Set for CBS's A HOME FOR THE HOLIDAYS WITH RASCAL FLATTS
+Phillip Phillips & More Set for CBS's A HOME FOR THE HOLIDAYS WITH RASCAL FLATTS Tonight

-The 14th Annual A HOME FOR THE HOLIDAYS WITH Rascal Flatts, an entertainment special to be broadcast Wednesday, Dec.
+The 14th Annual A HOME FOR THE HOLIDAYS WITH Rascal Flatts, an entertainment special to be broadcast tonight, Dec.
 19 (8:00-9:00 PM, ET/PT) on the CBS Television Network, will be hosted by best-selling country vocal group Rascal Flatts.
 It will include moving performances by Rascal Flatts, Rachel Crow, whose performance accompanies her personal story about foster care adoption, Melissa Etheridge, Matchbox Twenty and Phillip Phillips.
 Wayne Brady, KEVIN FRAZIER and Jillian Michaels are set to present.

 Following the success of the past 13 annual shows, the special continues to tell touching stories about adoption from foster care to raise awareness for this important social issue.
 The inspirational stories of these American families are enhanced with performances by some of today's most popular artists.